 - Eligible students who are residents of the Black River Local, Brunswick City, Buckeye Local, Cloverleaf Local, Highland Local and Medina City School Districts are encouraged to apply for admission to the career technical programs offered at the MCCC. - Access to any program with an opening is available to any eligible student who successfully completed two years of high school and is on-track to graduate.
-On-track to graduate shall be considered as completion of 2 English, 2 Math, 2 Science and 2 Social Studies credits, plus any associate school requirements. - Eligibility is contingent upon successful completion of the current school year and missing less than 36 days of school in the past two years.
+On-track to graduate shall be considered as completion of 2 English, 2 Math, 2 Science and 2 Social Studies credits, plus any associate school graduation requirements. - Eligibility is contingent upon successful completion of the current school year and consistent attendance in the application year.